 How does my age affect my car insurance?

-So a driver who they think will be more likely to be in an accident or cause damage to another person's car or property will get a more expensive premium – as the insurance company will want to protect its profits.
+Drivers who insurers think will be more likely to be in an accident or cause damage to another person's car or property will get a more expensive premium – as the insurance company will want to protect its profits.

 Their estimation of risk will be based on a number of factors, but significantly age, experience and driving history are key.
-Young people and people of a very advanced age are statistically more likely to be in an accident, and therefore will typically be offered more expensive insurance.
+Young people are statistically more likely to be in an accident, and therefore will typically be offered more expensive insurance.

 Is car insurance more expensive for young people?

-The other reason why insurance is more expensive for younger people and newer drivers is that they haven't had the time to build up their no-claims discounts (also a called no-claims bonus).
+The other reason why insurance is more expensive for younger people and newer drivers is that they haven't had the time to build up their no-claims discounts (also a called no-claims bonus) - this gives you a discount on your premium every year you don't make a claim.
 For more on this, see below, and for full help on bagging cheap cover if you're less experienced, see our Young drivers' insurance guide.

 At what age do car insurance costs tend to drop?